lucashuet93/botbuilder-proactivemessaging/node/README.md

 # Proactive Messaging in Node Bot Framework v4 SDK

-This sub repository contains code sample and instructions which demonstrate basic and advanced implementation of proactive messaging in Node.
+This sub-repository contains samples and instructions that demonstrate a basic and an advanced implementation of proactive messaging in Node.

 1. [Basic Implementation](#basic)
 2. [Advanced Implementation](#advanced)